otatebe/mochi-container/README.md

 - <https://docs.docker.com/engine/install/ubuntu/> (for Ubuntu)
 - <https://docs.docker.com/engine/install/centos/> (for CentOS)

+To allow docker compose to run with user privileges, add $USER to the docker group by `sudo usermod -aG docker $USER`

 ## Execute docker containers by Docker Engine and login to a container

 ```console